1916 – 1970

 Surrealism sought to “resolve the previously contradictory conditions of dream and reality.”
 Today, Surrealistic works are fun to pick apart and to seek hidden elements and meaning in.
 In their day, they were somewhat unnerving and forced new perspectives that hadn’t been dealt with.

 Dadaism began around 1916 in pre-war Europe, specifically Zurich, Switzerland.
-It was expressed with influences from Anti-Art, Cubism, Collage, Abstraction, and the German Expressionists.
+It was expressed with influences from Anti-Art, Cubism and futurism, Collage, Abstraction art, and the German Expressionists.

 The Dada movement wasn’t merely an artistic one, and some Dadaists of the time were subversive in regard to the arts as they were then seen outside of avant-garde circles.
 This was a group of free thinkers that put forth their ideals in public protest through demonstration, published writings, music, and the visual arts.
 They leaned toward topics such as politics, culture, and the arts.